mbigatti/Subtle/README.md

 # Subtle
-_Improve your knowledge of the english language by learning new words used in your [favourite][1] TV Shows and movies_
+_Improve your knowledge of the english language by learning new words used in your favourite TV Shows and movies_

 ![image](http://cl.ly/000w3h0E2Q0R/Schermata%202016-01-22%20alle%2016.44.03.png)